IBM/ibm_zos_zosmf/docs/source/roles/README_zmf_job_complete.rst

 zmf_job_complete
 ================

-**IBM z/OSMF collection** provides provides an Ansible role, referred to as **zmf_job_complete**, to submit a job to run on z/OS, check its return code and specific contents in spool files.
+**IBM z/OSMF collection** provides provides an Ansible role, referred to as **zmf_job_complete**, to submit a job to run on z/OS, check its return code and user specified content from spool files.

 Role Variables
 --------------